w84death/interactive-fiction-basic-engine/README.md

 More about my [developer DOS setup here](https://bits.p1x.in/using-ms-dos-and-wordstar-in-2021/).

-My game engine for text-based (Interactive Fiction) games.
+My game engine for [Interactive Fiction](https://en.wikipedia.org/wiki/Interactive_fiction), text-based games for DOS.
 It uses super simple script language for the gameplay logic (the story.)

 ## ChangeLog